orthecreedence/cl-rethinkdb/README.md

 ```

 ### fn (macro)
+This macro creates an anonymous function for use in a RethinkDB query.

-This macro is very much like [r](#r-macro), and in fact wraps its inner forms
+It works very much like the [r macro](#r-macro), and in fact wraps its inner
-in `r` so that you can use the query DSL from within a function.
+forms in `r` so that you can use the query DSL from within a function.

 ```common-lisp
 ;; return an anonymous function that adds `3` to the given argument